sebmat003/helion-angular/2.6-lifecycle-hooks-starter/README.md

 # Tips

-- Add BankAccountHttpService to services folder
+- Inject service to DashboardComponent
-- Add dummy data for accounts
+- Implement ngOnInit hook and create a method
-- Add withdrawMoney method with id account and amount parameters
+- Connect service to onWithdrawMoney method